t-o-k/POV-Ray-matrices/README.md

 ## M_Identity(Size)

-Return an identity matrix of size Size x Size square matrix with ones on the main diagonal and zeros elsewhere.
+Return an identity matrix of size Size x Size with ones on the main diagonal and zeros elsewhere.

 See also https://en.wikipedia.org/wiki/Identity_matrix